This page shows how to create an Ice application with C#.

 I-suffix, so our servant class is called

-PrinterI and placed into a source file
+PrinterI and we will place it into the default C# source file Program.cs:

 PrinterI class inherits from a base class called